GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/interest-groups/index.md

 {% Details %}
 {% DetailsSummary %}
-### What's the maximum number of interest groups per-group owner for a single user?
+### What's the maximum number of interest groups per group owner for a single user?
 {% endDetailsSummary %}

-{: #interest-group-limits}

 Chrome allows up to 1000 interest groups per owner, and up to 1000 interest group owners.
 These limits are meant as guard rails, not to be hit in regular operation.